by Tony Vidler

 “Nonetheless, our research indicates that many firms are too slow to follow up on these leads.
 We audited 2,241 U.S. companies, measuring how long each took to respond to a web-generated test lead.
 Although 37% responded to their lead within an hour, and 16% responded within one to 24 hours, 24% took more than 24 hours—and 23% of the companies never responded at all.
 The average response time, among companies that responded within 30 days, was 42 hours”

 Anecdotal evidence suggests that for many financial services professionals today a lead doesn’t turn into a customer until after the fifth contact.
 It seems from what I see and hear that about 75% of new customers for financial advisers take 5 or more contacts before they decide to engage the adviser.
-However, the proportion of advisers who have a process of engagement and follow through that is professional yet quietly persistent and patient would be something less than 10% from what I can see.

 1. generate interest in the advisers offering